uboslinux/ubos-website/content/docs/development/setup/utm.md

 ---
-title: Developing using Arch Linux using UTM on Apple Silicon with a systemd-nspawn container
+title: Developing using Arch Linux using UTM on Apple computers with a systemd-nspawn container
 breadcrumbtitle: With Arch Linux, systemd-nspawn, UTM on Apple Silicon
 weight: 40
 ---